Astronomical distances and velocities and special relativity: The Andromeda paradox

 \subsection{Simple derivation of the paradox}

-The Andromeda paradox can be easily explained by recurring to the {\em planes of simultaneity} in the space-time diagram (Minkowski diagram).
-Here, instead, we make use of the plain Lorentz transformations:\\
+The Andromeda paradox can be explained by recurring to the {\em planes of simultaneity} in the space-time diagram (Minkowski diagram).
+Here, instead, we make use of the plain Lorentz transformations\\

-where the non-primed coordinates $(x,y,z,t)$ refer to the reference frame assumed to be at rest and $v$ is the velocity of the primed frame with respect to the non-primed one along the $x$-axis.
+where the non-primed coordinates $(x,y,z,t)$ refer to the reference frame assumed to be at rest and $v$ is the velocity of the primed frame relative to the non-primed one along the $x$-axis.

-Consider an observer $A$ here on the Earth who moves towards the Andromeda galaxy (relative distance $d$, the direction Earth-Andromeda being along the $x$-axis of the Lorentz transformations) at a relative velocity equal to $v\ll c$; it is actually $-v$, since here, for the sake of derivation, the Andromeda galaxy is equivalently considered as approaching the observer.
+Consider an observer $A$ here on the Earth who moves towards the Andromeda galaxy (relative distance $d$, the direction Earth-Andromeda being along the $x$-axis) at a relative velocity $v$ with $v\ll c$.
+For the sake of derivation, we shall equivalently consider the Andromeda galaxy as approaching the observer, and thus the velocity to be inserted in the Lorentz transformations is $-v$.
 Observer $B$ is also on the Earth.
-He is initially close to the place where $A$ starts walking, but he is at rest; for the sake of argument, it is assumed that the relative velocity between the Earth and the Andromeda galaxy is negligible, and thus the relative velocity of observer $B$ with respect to Andromeda is taken equal to zero.
-According to the Lorentz transformations, if $t_A$ and $t_B$ are the present instants of time of observer $A$ and observer $B$ respectively (with $t_A\simeq t_B$, since $v\ll c$ and the observers' clocks can be considered as continuously synchronized), then the instant of time on Andromeda simultaneous with $t_A$ is:
+He is initially close to the place where $A$ starts walking, but he is at rest.
+It is further assumed that the relative velocity between the Earth and the Andromeda galaxy is negligible, and thus the relative velocity of observer $B$ relative to Andromeda is taken as zero.
+According to the Lorentz transformations, if $t_A$ and $t_B$ are the present instants of time of observer $A$ and observer $B$ respectively (with $t_A\simeq t_B$, since $v\ll c$ and the observers' clocks can be considered as continuously synchronized), then the instant of time on Andromeda simultaneous with $t_A$ is

 while the instant of time on Andromeda simultaneous with $t_B$ $(\simeq t_A)$ can be taken as simply $t_B' = t_B$.